Vindevoghel/markdown/README.md

 When I first met my current girlfriend, we went to a concert together and I got a locker to put our coats in.
 It was quite chilly by the time I realised:

-    1. I lost the keys.
+    1. I lost the keys to the locker.
     2. There was no bus connection home.
     3. Uber doesn't exist here.